This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Curing Sweet Potatoes

-You’ll want to cure your sweet potatoes in a warm, humid spot to enhance their sweetness and heal any minor scratches.
+You’ll need to cure your freshly harvested sweet potatoes in a warm, humid spot for 7-10 days to develop their flavor and extend storage life.

 Ideal Temperature and Humidity